-In the State of Washington, we initially filed a notice of exemption in June of 2017 and a renewal in 2018 on the basis of their non-profit issuer exemption with no issues.
-In July of 2018, the Washington Department of Financial Institutions, Securities Division (the "Washington Division"), reinterpreted its non-profit exemption rules with respect to church extension funds.
-As a result, the non-profit issuer exemption was no longer available to us or to our knowledge, any other church extension fund that had been relying on the exemption.
+In the State of Washington, we filed a notice of exemption in June of 2017 and a renewal in 2018 on the basis of their non-profit issuer exemption.
+The Washington Department of Financial Institutions, Securities Division (the "Washington Division") approved both applications.
+We did not disclose the existence of past offers and sales in the State at that time.
+In July of 2018, the Washington Division clarified its position as to the scope of its non-profit exemption rules with respect to church extension funds.
+The Washington Division's clarification, coupled with existing laws there was no reasonably practicable way for us to rely on either the non-profit issuer exemption or register our securities.
+The Washington Division's clarification affected us along with (to our knowledge) every other church extension fund operating in the State.
 In 2019, we filed a routine notice of exemption before learning of this statutory reinterpretation.
-We understand that due to the change in law, the Washington Division made no substantial steps towards approving our application for exemption.
-Effective June 11, 2020, the State of Washington repealed certain debenture company laws that effectively barred WIF and other church extension funds from registering investments in the State.
-Shortly thereafter, we applied for registration of our securities by qualification with the Washington Division.
-As of the date of this Offering Circular, the application remains under review.
-Until this application is approved by the Washington Division, we have paused offers and sales of Investments in the State of Washington.
+We received no response from the Washington Division to our 2019 correspondence.
+Consequently, we ceased offering and selling securities in Washington upon expiration of our 2018 exemption.
+In 2020, the legislature in Washington revised its securities laws such that the Foundation could offer its securities under registration by qualification.
+Accordingly, the Foundation applied for registration of its securities.
+In response to that application, the Washington Division inquired into our pre-2017 sales in the State.
+In response, we disclosed all known sales made in the State of Washington.
+In February of 2021, we agreed to a consent order with the Washington Division and paid a fine of \$10,000 and investigative costs of \$1,500.
+As of the date of this Offering Circular, we are working with the Washington Division to remediate past securities violations and resume offering and selling securities in the State.
+Until a resolution is approved by the Washington Division, we have paused offers and sales of Investments in the State of Washington.